Chapter 26:

 Luna blinked, her health bar flashing red.
 But unlike Bel, she didn’t panic.

 “Not yet, Master.
-I still have half my health bar.”
+I can still fight.”

 “I hate to interrupt your little tournament, but I’ve got errands to run in town.
 All of you are coming with me.” said Zephyra leaned against the doorframe.

 “Wait, what—?”
-I blinked and turned halfway toward her.
+I turned halfway toward her.

 That was all the time Luna needed.

-“Gotcha,” she said, cool as ever.
+“Gotcha!”
 Her character flashed across the screen and landed the finishing hit.
 My screen went red.
 KO.

 “You are Winner!” the game announced dramatically.

+“Not fair!"
 I groaned, slumping into the couch.
-“Not fair!
-Zephyra, couldn't that wait a little?!”
+"Zephyra, couldn't that wait a little?!”

-His excitement was contagious.
 He was practically vibrating, tail whipping from side to side.

 She was nervous.

 I didn’t need to ask why.
 I already knew.
 The town meant people.
 Strangers.
-Stares.
 And for someone like Luna—a dark elf—it was hard not to wonder how she’d be treated.
 Me and Zephyra told her many times that everything would be fine.
 But fear like hers doesn’t go away with just words.

 I stepped closer and knelt beside her, moving slowly so I wouldn’t startle her.
 She still hadn’t looked up.
-Her hands were folded tightly in her lap.
+Her hands folded tightly in her lap.

 Gently, I reached up and touched her ear.